MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/geoxml-module/geoxmllayer-class.md

 ---
 title: "GeoXmlLayer Class | Microsoft Docs"
-description: Describes the GeoXmlLayer class and provides its constructor and lists of properties, methods, and events. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Describes the GeoXmlLayer class, a layer that loads and renders geospatial XML data on the map, including descriptions of its constructor, properties, methods, and events. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""